Macquarts/Password-Generator.-github.io/README.md

 ##  Project Requirements:

 This assignment requires us to generate a random secure password application for employees, based on the criteria that they've selected.
 The application runs in the browser and features updated HTML and CSS-powered JavaScript code.
 It uses a responsive user interface that adapts to multiple screen sizes.
-The password includes special characters, lowercase, uppercase, and numbers.
+The password includes special characters, lowercase, uppercase and numbers.

 ### Name of the Contributors